ewilken/hap-rs/README.md

 }));
 ```

-Setting async callbacks to react to remote value reads and updates:
+### Setting async callbacks to react to remote value reads and updates

 ```rust
 use hap::characteristic::AsyncCharacteristicCallbacks;